* * Click or tap here to set up your FREE introductory lesson! * *

 “Stephen helped me reach new levels of playing (after I tried to teach myself for years).
 He tailored lessons to my style, and was very flexible with my demanding work schedule.
 If I hadn't moved, I'd still be taking lessons.”

-In addition to offering remote/online guitar lessons, I also teach beginner ukulele—and I can get someone started on bass guitar as well (although most serious bass guitar or ukulele students will want an instructor that specializes in their instrument after just a few lessons with me).
+In addition to offering online and in-person guitar lessons, I also teach beginner ukulele—and I can get someone started on bass guitar as well (although most serious bass guitar or ukulele students will want an instructor that specializes in their instrument after just a few lessons with me).
 I can also provide session/recording, performance, composition, and other (mostly guitar-specific) musical services.

 Session work can be performed at your location, or at a recording studio, or we can exchange files online and I record my parts by myself at my home studio; the charge for the actual session work will be the same in any case, but there may be travel charges for session work that I perform somewhere other than my home studio (depending on the circumstances).
 Also, in most cases, I can provide studio and audio engineering services for free on all recorded parts that I create at my home studio as part of a session work project; any costs related to any outside studio would have to be worked out between you and the other studio.